 Transform your regular oven into a pizza oven by baking directly on a hot pizza stone.

-One way to ensure a really great pizza crust is to use a wood-burning oven that reaches a temperature of at least 600°F. Most conventional ovens don't operate at such high heat, so you have to do some workarounds.
+One way to ensure a really great pizza crust is to use a wood-burning brick oven that reaches a temperature of at least 600°F. Most conventional ovens don't operate at such high heat, so you have to do some workarounds.
 Fortunately, we have a really good one: you can transform your regular oven into a pizza oven by baking directly on a hot pizza stone and removing it with a pizza peel.
 Here's how to do it.

 Pictured recipe: Brussels Sprouts & Pepperoni Pizza

-Let the dough come to room temperature before baking.
-If cold dough is placed directly on a hot pizza stone, the abrupt change in temperature may cause the stone to crack.
+- Let the dough come to room temperature before baking.
+If cold dough is placed directly on a hot stone, the abrupt change in temperature may also cause the stone to crack.

-Because pizza stones are porous, they absorb odors.
+Pro Tip: Because pizza stones are porous, they absorb odors.
 Avoid using soap to clean them.
-Wash with warm water and use baking soda to remove stubborn stains.
+Wash with hot water and use baking soda to remove stubborn stains.

 Don't Miss: Healthy Pizza Recipes